 During 2023-24, an amount of ₹ 9345.00 lakh is earmarked for vegetable development programme.
 Thrust will be given to AEU based planning focusing on 15 potential AEUs(AEU 1,2,3,8,9,10,11,12,13,17,18,20,21,22,23) and adoption of modern techniques for increasing the production and productivity.

 The component wise breakup of vegetable development programme is given below.

 Homestead cultivation will be promoted in all the households in the State for producing Safe to eat vegetables throughout the state.
-Homestead vegetable cultivation will be supported through supply of vegetable seed kits and seedlings including perennial vegetable seedlings like bread fruit, agathi, muringa and curry leaves.
-Cultivation of cool season vegetables will also be promoted through homesteads.
+Homestead vegetable cultivation will be supported through supply of vegetable seed kits and seedlings including perennial vegetables like bread fruit, agathi, muringa and curry leaves and cool season vegetables.
 Roof top cultivation including vertical farming units and hydroponics will be supported with technical advice of Kerala Agricultural University.
 Beneficiary selection should be transparent based on fixed criteria.
-An amount of ₹ 1800.00 lakh is set apart for homestead cultivation.
+An amount of ₹ 1350.00 lakh is set apart for homestead cultivation.